TzuriLabs/awesome-cloud-computing/README.md

 ### Learning Resources

-> A collection of learning resources such as basic concepts, books and tutorials.
+> Collections of learning resources such as basic concepts of cloud computing, books, and tutorials.

 #### Basic Concepts